Single acting hydraulic cylinders VS double acting. | Magister Hydraulics

 Hydraulic Cylinders

-Single Acting Cylinders: One-Way Warriors
+Single Acting Cylinders

 A single-acting cylinders are simple, affordable, and perfect for jobs where you only need force in one direction, like lifting boxes or clamping things down.